Nadja1611/Self2Seg/README.md

 ![Alt Text](image/squirrel_github.png)

 ### Installation
-We have included the .yml file which we have used.
-We have used pytorch with cuda 11.7. and for the differentiable FBP we used tomosipo (https://github.com/ahendriksen/tomosipo).
-For the CT geometry, we installed LION (https://github.com/CambridgeCIA/LION).
+We have included the .yml file with the packages listed which we have used for this code.